snikproject/graph/README.md

 ## Requirements
 Optimized for PC with mouse, does not work well on mobile devices.
-Requires a browser with JavaScript support, uses ES6 constants.

-#### Verified Browsers
-- Firefox 48
+Uses JavaScript ES6 including ES6 modules.
+Use babel to transpile to ES5 if you want to support older browsers.

 #### Folder structure
-`lib` contains external libraries. `js` contains self created javascript files. `data` contains the graph with layout information, either the public (snik.cyjs) or the private (snik-ciox.cyjs) version.
-The root folder contains all the HTML files.
+`lib` contains external libraries that are not available on a cdn. `js` contains self created javascript files. `data` contains the graph with layout information, The root folder contains all the HTML files.